Gut + digestion

 Why one ingredient, not twelve

-Most supplements never tell you what's actually in the bottle.
+Most bottles never tell you what’s actually in them.

 We use the conservative lab method, not the one that inflates the number.
 The card in the box shows you which test we ran.
-The full method comparison lives on the transparency page.
+The full method comparison lives on how it’s made.

 Every habb batch publishes three data points on the batch card: